 \subsubsection{Problem of sparse input}

-However, the observation map also encountered some problems.
+However, the observation map in the initial method \cite{ikehata2018cnn} also encounters some limitations.
 First, light directions are represented by unstructured vectors, while observation maps are grid data as images.
 When projecting a light vector onto a 2D coordinate system, the projected direction can not exactly correspond to the grid observation map.
 To improve the accuracy of projected light directions, the size of the observation map has to be large enough to approximately represent the unstructured projected vectors.
 Unfortunately, the number of input images (light directions) is sparse compared to the size of the observation map, which creates difficulties in extracting features.
 In fact, the sparse observation map affects network performance.
-As shown in Fig. \ref{figcnnps}, the accuracy of CNN-PS drops significantly when inputting a small number of images (sparse condition), compared with the all-pixel method PS-FCN \cite{chen2018ps} and the least squares method \cite{Woodham1980Photometric}.
+The accuracy of CNN-PS drops significantly when inputting a small number of images (sparse condition), compared with the all-pixel methods.

 In this regard, some works were proposed to solve the sparse input images problem, such as SPLINE-Net \cite{zheng2019spline} and LMPS \cite{li2019learning}.
-In fact, these two methods adopt opposite strategies to solve this problem.
-SPLINE-Net \cite{zheng2019spline} proposed a lighting interpolation network to generate dense lighting observation maps when the input is sparse (as shown in Fig. \ref{figsparse}(a)).
-To optimize the lighting interpolation network and normal estimation network, SPLINE-Net \cite{zheng2019spline} further utilizes a symmetric loss and an asymmetric loss to consider general BRDF properties explicitly and outlier rejections, respectively.
-On the other hand, LMPS \cite{li2019learning} attempted to reduce the demands on the number of images by only learning the critical illumination conditions.
-The method employs a connection table to select those illumination directions that are the most relevant to the surface normal prediction process (as shown in Fig. \ref{figsparse}(b)).
-Furthermore, a more thorough method \cite{yao2020gps} is to replace the structured observation map with an unstructured graph network, which will be introduced in Section \ref{perall}.
+These two methods adopted opposite strategies to solve this problem.
+SPLINE-Net \cite{zheng2019spline} proposed a lighting interpolation network to generate dense lighting observation maps when the input was sparse (as shown in the red arrow of Fig. \ref{figsparse}).
+To optimize the lighting interpolation network and normal estimation network, SPLINE-Net further utilized a symmetric loss and an asymmetric loss to consider general BRDF properties explicitly and outlier rejections, respectively.
+On the other hand, LMPS \cite{li2019learning} reduced the demands on the number of images by only learning the critical illumination conditions.
+The method employed a connection table to select those illumination directions that were the most relevant to the surface normal prediction process (as shown in the blue arrow of Fig. \ref{figsparse}).
+Furthermore, a more thorough method \cite{yao2020gps} was to replace the structured observation map with an unstructured graph network, which will be introduced in Section \ref{perall}.